 What are the "causes of the causes"?
 If we look at the actual causes of death, we see that these are lifestyle and behavioral factors - things over which we do have some control - things like smoking, eating a poor diet, and lack of exercise, all of which contribute to the leading causes of death including heart disease, cancer, and stroke.

-Although you can't do anything about your genetic makeup, gender, race, or age, the evidence indicates that adopting healthy behaviors such as eating nutritious foods, being physically active, and avoiding tobacco can help lower your risk of suffering the devastating effects of the leading causes of death.
+Although you can't do anything about your genetic makeup, gender, race, or age, the evidence indicates that you can help lower your risk of suffering the devastating effects of the leading causes of death by adopting healthy behaviors such as:

 The following links will help you make better choices about preventive care and a healthy lifestyle.
 Take every opportunity to improve your health!